pktmasseta/pktmasseta.github.io/_rush/faq.md

 ---
 ###### What makes PKT different from other houses?

 This is a hard question to answer, for until you personally experience a place, you cannot really understand what makes it unique.
 Each house has its own personality and PKT is no different.
-We believe our house is marked by a very strong brotherhood (no doubt you've heard this word a lot recently), a great sense of humor, and strong moral character.
+We believe our house is marked by a very strong brotherhood (no doubt you've heard this word a lot recently), a great sense of humor, diversity, and strong moral character.
 Every house will inevitably claim to have a strong brotherhood.
 All we can say is that there is a lot of love and support in PKT, so much so that we think of this as our home and family.
 The close relationships we have here will last throughout our lives.
 We do not take ourselves too seriously and feel comfortable joking around with each other.
 We take our founding ideals seriously and strive to become better men by living with integrity.

 ###### How important is alcohol at PKT?